poudelprakash/poudelprakash.github.io/_posts/2017-05-05-best-way-to-share-project-locally-using-ruby.markdown

 cd .git && python -m SimpleHTTPServer
 ```

-`git update-server-info` may be new command to even seasoned git users.
+Last command, `git update-server-info` may be new command to even seasoned git users.
 It adds little extra information to our Git repository that a more complete Git server would handle for us.
 More technical details can be found in the [official
 documentation](https://git-scm.com/docs/git-update-server-info)
 {: .notice--info}